Everything you need to know about hard water and how an electronic water descaler can help

 What is hard water?

 Water that is referred to as being ‘hard’ is due to the high levels of minerals present in the water.
-There is no difference in the rigidity of the water.
-It is all down to what’s in the water at the molecular level.
+There is no difference in the rigidity of the water, and the water quality remains the same.
+It is all down to what’s at the molecular level.

-The classification of water hardness is dependent on the amount of minerals present in the water:
+The classification of water hardness is dependent on the amount of minerals present:

 Hard water in the UK